jonbertelsen/sem2-startcode/README.md

 - A skeleton for exception handling and logging
 - The ability to handle deep url-linking
 - A basic security layer, that protects certain pages based on user login and roles
-- An easy way to initialize datastructures for the application in first contact
+- An easy way to initialize datastructures for the application at first contact
 - The JDBC connection is prepared to be initialized from environment variables to avoid exposing credentials on GitHub.